 Reading Inspires Lifelong Learning

 Yolo County Library offers a variety of reading programs for adults, teens, and children.
 These programs promote literacy for people of all ages by providing incentives and fun activities that encourage reading in order to develop and sustain lifelong reading and learning.
-The Summer and Winter Reading Programs are through Beanstack, a free online service that offers book recommendations, reading and activity logging, and book reviews.
+The Summer and yearlong programs are through Beanstack, a free online service that offers book recommendations, reading and activity logging, and book reviews.

 Cover to Cover Reading Program